Antiques Ireland Logo

 Dublin: Adam's Nov.
 2010.
 22.5 by24.5 cms.
 192 pp. illustrated in colour. softcovers, in very good condition.
 An auction catalogue of 155 paintings from the collection made by the Bank of Ireland. £15.00

-12572.
-Adams in association with Bonhams: Auction catalogue Important Irish Art Sale 2nd June 2010.
+20279.
+Adam's: Auction catalogue - Important Irish Art Sale 28th March 2010.

 Dublin: 2010.
 22.5 by 24.5 cms.
-192 pp. illustrated in colour, softcovers, in very good condition.
-Including paintings from The McClelland Collection. useful reference material. £10.00
+168 pp. illustrated in colour, softcovers, in very good condition, useful reference material. £10.00

 12455.
 Alison, Archibald: Essays on the Nature and Principles of Taste.